Floorp-Projects/Floorp/testing/perfdocs/generated/raptor.rst

 Benchmarks
 ----------
 Standard benchmarks are third-party tests (i.e. Speedometer) that we have integrated into Raptor to run per-commit in our production CI.
+To update any of these benchmarks, see `Updating Benchmark Tests <browsertime.html#updating-benchmark-tests>`_.

 .. dropdown:: ares6
    :container: + anchor-id-ares6-b